T-Engel/betaC/README.md

 devtools::install_github("T-Engel/betaC")
 ```

 Please, also install the package “vegan” from CRAN.
+Furthermore,
+“tidyverse” is recommended but the main functions will work without
+it.

 ## Example: Beta-diversity of the BCI dataset from vegan